mholling/nswtopo/README.markdown

 ## Fonts

-A few point features of the map (camping grounds, picnic areas, mines, towers) use special ESRI fonts, namely 'ESRI Transportation & Civic', 'ESRI Environmental & Icons' and 'ESRI Telecom'.
+A few point features of the map (camping grounds, picnic areas, mines, towers) use special ESRI fonts, namely 'ESRI Transportation & Civic', 'ESRI Environmental & Icons', 'ESRI Telecom' and others.
 Some Microsoft fonts (e.g. Cambria) may also be used.
-These fonts will be listed if they are used in your map but missing from your system.
+These fonts are embedded in the SVG map and should display correctly.
+However Inkscape does not support embedded fonts and will not render them correctly if they are not installed on your system.
+This is only relevant if you are using Inkscape to rasterise your final map.
+Any fonts which are not installed in your system will be listed by the script.

-If you wish the fonts to display correctly (nice, but not essential), you need to obtain and install these fonts on your system, either by scrounging them from the internet, or as follows:
+If you wish the missing fonts to display correctly in Inkscape, you need to obtain and install them on your system, either by scrounging them from the internet, or as follows:
 * obtain the ESRI fonts by installing [ArcGIS Explorer](http://www.esri.com/software/arcgis/explorer/index.html) and then downloading the [fonts expansion pack](http://webhelp.esri.com/arcgisexplorer/900/en/expansion_packs.htm) (Windows only).
 * obtain the Microsoft fonts by having Microsoft products on your PC (ick).
 (Mac users can download the Microsoft Office trial, without installing it, and [extract the fonts](http://www.askdavetaylor.com/fix_missing_calibri_cambria_font_errors_iworks_numbers_pages.html).)